 Getting the right angle

 If you want to make the most of the heat coming into your home, one option you can look at is having your windows fitted with angled glass.
 This can be done very subtly so that it doesn’t restrict what you see through the windows but what it does do is to capture more light, allowing it to heat up the interior more effectively.
 This is a popular choice in places with cold climates and it can be combined with curtains, blinds or shutters to prevent the effect from becoming overwhelming during the summer months.
+You can ask a home window replacement company for ideas.

 An alternative way to maximize the heat coming in through your south-facing windows is to have them fitted with low-emissivity glass.
 This product keeps harmful UVA and UVB rays passing into your home to a minimum, reducing the associated cancer risk and problems like sore eyes caused by too much light, but it lets in plenty of visible light and infra-red rays, the ones that warm the place up.
 You should be aware that this will limit the amount of useful light reaching house plants so they may suffer as a result.
 Naturally, if you’re having an ongoing problem with too much heat coming into your home through the window glass, you may want to look into whether or not your windows have already been fitted with angled or low-e glass and, if necessary, get it taken out.